czhurdlespeed/WebDevJourney/CompleteIntroWebDev_v3.md

 ### Numbers, Strings, and Booleans

 - Use template strings for string concatenation/insertion
+- Backticks are used to make template strings; see example below; also allows you to write multiple lines

 ```javascript
 const sentenceWithTemplate = `Hello ${firstName} ${lastName}!
 How are you!?`;